• Skip to primary navigation

 What is the highest salary for a physical therapist?
 That answer is simple: the travel therapist makes the most of all practice settings.

-1. Increased Income: Tax Free Housing & More
+1. Increased Income: Tax-Free Housing & More

 As a traveling therapist, you are entitled to a non-taxable per diem for meals, incidentals, and lodging.
-If you negotiate this as a cash allotment (instead of accepting a hotel of their choice), you can receive this money tax free.
-With a little effort, you can choose an Air BnB or place to stay that is cheaper than your allotted housing per diem.
-That extra money is tax free and goes right into your bank account!
+If you negotiate this as a cash allotment (instead of accepting a hotel), you can receive this money tax-free.
+With a little effort, you can choose an AirBnB or other accommodation that is cheaper than your allotted housing per diem.
+That extra money is tax-free and goes right into your bank account!

 2. Higher Pay Based on Location and Specialty

-3. Negotiating Your Travel Therapy Package
+3. A Travel Therapy Package You Can Negotiate

 Here are a few areas to remember when negotiating a salary as a travel therapist: